TechnologyBrewery/habushu/README.md

 * _distDirectory:_ The directory in which the wheel file is located after it is built.
 By default, this is `{project.basedir}/target/staging/dist`.
 * _packageWheelScript:_ The bash script that will package a Python project into wheel format.
 * _uploadWheelScript:_ The bash script that will upload a Python wheel to the remote repository.
-* _settingsFileLocation:_ The path to your Maven settings.xml file.
-By default, this will point to a settings file located in the .m2 folder under your user home directory.
+* _repositoryId:_ The ID of a remote repository to upload the generated Python wheel to.
+* _repositoryUrl:_ The full URL (including leading https://) of the repository to upload the generated Python wheel to.

 Python release process and versioning: